AEADataEditor/aea-de-guidance/protocol-3rd-party-replication.md

 ## Template email
 > Dear [REPLICATOR],
 >
 > I would like to ask you to conduct a reproducibility verification for the American Economic Association.
-You have been identified as somebody with access to the right data and resources to conduct this important part of the AEA's publicatoin process.
+You have been identified as somebody with access to the right data and resources to conduct this important part of the AEA's publication process.
 If you are willing, please prepare a reproducibility report (see below) for the following manuscript, code, and data:
 >
 > Manuscript: Attached.
 >